top of page

 April 21, 2022

 Amalia successfully defended her dissertation titled "An epigenetic mechanism for differential neural maturation and socio-emotional development in childhood".
+We wish her well as she begins her post-doc at the University of Oregon.
 Congrats, Dr. Skyberg!

 NSF Grant awarded to faculty team to expand graduate education in life sciences